storelocatorjs/storelocator/docs/features.md

 ### Markers update

-The storelocator auto-search allow to refresh markers on area bounds changed.
+Storelocatorjs auto-search allow to refresh markers on area bounds changed.
 Zoom or move events may trigger an auto-search if user extends the area.
 To use this feature, enable options `markersUpdate.status`.

 !!! tip "Viewport overlays"
     Enable `debug` option to see viewport overlays above the map: